timothewt/SP100AnalysisWithGNNs/README.md

 5. [Stock prices forecasting](https://github.com/timothewt/SP100_Analysis_with_GNNs/blob/master/6-stock_prices_forecasting.ipynb): Focuses on using Spatio-Temporal Graph Neural Networks (STGCNNs) for forecasting future stock prices, enabling predictive analysis.

-6. [TODO] [Stocks clustering with Deep Graph Clustering](https://github.com/timothewt/SP100_Analysis_with_GNNs/blob/master/6-stocks_clustering.ipynb): Uses a novel architecture, a Temporal Convolutional Graph Autoencoder, to cluster stocks based on the graph structure and their historical prices.
+6. [Stocks clustering with Deep Graph Clustering](https://github.com/timothewt/SP100_Analysis_with_GNNs/blob/master/6-stocks_clustering.ipynb): Uses a novel architecture - Temporal Convolutional Graph Autoencoder - to cluster stocks based on the graph structure and their historical prices.

 7. [TODO] [S&P100 weights optimization via Deep Reinforcement Learning](https://github.com/timothewt/SP100_Analysis_with_GNNs/blob/master/7-portfolio_optimization.ipynb): Uses Deep Reinforcement Learning to optimize the weights of the 100 stocks in the S&P100 based on historical data and GNN predictions.
 The goal of the agent is to outperform the equal weights S&P100 index by adjusting its portfolio to the current market.